esavv/wavescore/README.md

 # From the ./api/src directory, run:
 python3 download_youtube.py <video_id>
 ```
-This script downloads the video (full or partial) and creates the required directory structure in `./data/heats/heat_<video_id>/` with the video file and a CSV template for ride times.
+   - The previous script downloads the video (full or partial) and creates the required directory structure in `./data/heats/heat_<video_id>/` with the video file and a CSV template for ride times.

 ```bash
 # Clip a shorter video from a longer video and save it